Paritosh7/Copy-Cat/README.md

 An Android application which provides the following functionalities to choose from whenever a text is copied anywhere on the device:

-- Web search of the given text.
+- Web search of the given text
-- Meaning of the text using dictionary.com.
+- Meaning of the text using dictionary.com
-- Translation of the text to any language using Google Translate.
+- Translation of the text to any language using Google Translate

 ### Project Details